nramvinojen/ClassifyNail/ClassifyNails/README.md

 Train a model from scratch:
 - Copy the nail images to /data folder in the format /data/whole.

-For this task first copy the images into the data folder.
-The tree structure starting from the root directory should look like

-which creates

     └── data
         └── whole